 Posts

-(This is somewhat of a continuation to my AI, Technology, and the Death of Critical Thinking blog post, written largely due to the overwhelming sense of dread I feel when reading certain comments made by a particular kind of AI user.)
-I think the greatest threat from AI comes from how much we rely on LLMs (Large Language Models).
-I've encountered some people who, in my opinion, are already overly reliant on tools like ChatGPT or Grok to answer simple questions that would have previously required just a tiny bit of critical thinking.
+(This is somewhat of a continuation to my AI, Technology, and the Death of Critical Thinking blog post, written largely due to the overwhelming sense of dread I feel when reading certain comments made by a particular kind of AI user.) "@Grok is this true?"
+LLMs exploit a fundamental flaw in human nature: optimization.
+I think the greatest threat from AI comes from how much we rely on LLMs (large language models).
+This is because, on multiple occasions, I've encountered people who, in my opinion, are already overly reliant on tools like ChatGPT or Grok to answer even simple questions.
 However, we are (perhaps unfortunately) a species almost solely focused on optimizing any task.
-The only reason tools exist at all is because humans are basically pathologically lazy.
-But unlike the printing press or the car, active users of LLMs often choose to set their brains aside and let machines do all the work.
-This means these tools are being used to replace thinking (even if they aren't really equipped to do so) making those who use them m...
+Arguably, the only reason tools exist at all is that humans are essentially pathologically lazy.
+But users of AI tools, unlike users of the printing press or the car, often choose to set their brains aside and let machines do 100 percent of the work.
+This means, in these instances, that th...

 AI, Technology, and the Death of Critical Thinking